ttaubert/octoblog/source/_posts/2015-05-17-osgp-oma-digest.markdown

 ## <a name="overview"></a> Overview of the OMA digest

-The OMA digest is a [MAC algorithm](https://en.wikipedia.org/wiki/Message_authentication_code), a function that will take a key and data as inputs.
-Only someone in possession of the correct key should be able to compute a valid MAC for any given input.
-If the key or data differ in only the slightest way the verification must fail in order to detect attackers tampering with traffic.
+The OMA digest is a [MAC algorithm](https://en.wikipedia.org/wiki/Message_authentication_code), a function that takes a key and data as inputs.
+Only someone in possession of the correct key should be able to compute a valid MAC for any data.
+If for a given MAC the key or data differ in only the slightest way, the verification must fail in order to detect attackers tampering with traffic.

-Before we can attack an algorithm by cryptanalysis we first have to study and understand its inner workings and should ideally have an implementation at hand to confirm our attack is working.
+Before we can attack an algorithm by cryptanalysis we first have to study and understand its inner workings, and should ideally have an implementation at hand to confirm our attack is working.
 Let us take a high-level look at how OMA message authentication codes (MACs) are computed:

 {% img /images/oma-overview.png 500 OMA digest overview %}

 The digest can handle inputs of any length and processes them in 144-byte blocks.
-The state is initialized to zero and then together with the key passed to the inner function that computes a MAC for a single block.
+The internal state is initialized to zero and then together with the key passed to the inner function that computes a MAC for a single block.
 After processing the first block the resulting state will be used as the starting point for the second block.
-The state will be passed on until we are out of blocks and the resulting MAC is the inner state after processing the last input block.
+The state will be passed on until we are out of blocks and the resulting MAC is the final state after processing the last input block.

 An important property of this construction is that the internal state is not modified before it is returned as the MAC of the given data under the given key - this will turn out to be very useful later.
-The next section will take a closer look at the inner function that computes MACs for single 144-byte blocks.
+The next section will take a closer look at the inner function that updates the internal state given a single 144-byte block.

 ## <a name="internals"></a> Internals of the OMA digest

-For the first 144-byte block the internal state is initialized to zero:
+As shown above, the first call to the inner function will pass the first 144-byte block and the 8-byte internal state initialized to zero:

 {% img /images/oma-state.png 400 The initial 8-byte internal OMA state %}

-For subsequent blocks the initial state will simply be the result of processing the previous block.
-The algorithm will start by combining the first block byte and the first key bit into `state[7]` and then do the same for the second block byte and the second key bit with `state[6]`.
+The algorithm will then start by combining the first block byte and the first key bit into `state[7]` and then do the same for the second block byte and the second key bit with `state[6]`.
 Once it arrives at `state[0]` it will wrap around and continue from the right until all block bytes have been merged into the internal state.
+With 144 bytes per block each state byte will be updated exactly 18 times.

 The inner function, just as the OMA digest itself, takes a 96-bit key.
 This means that while there are 144 bytes in a block we only have 96 key bits to